ExpressLRS/Docs/docs/software/mavlink.md

 Unlike airport, you do **NOT** need a second RX/TX pair for RC control, since ELRS' implementation allows you to do BOTH telemetry and RC control over **one** link.

-To start using MAVLink, you just need one ESP ELRS transmitter, and one ESP ELRS reciever.
+To start using MAVLink, you just need one ESP ELRS transmitter, and one ESP ELRS receiver.
 The majority of recent ELRS hardware is ESP based, and will be compatible with MAVLink.
 An easy way to check is, if the RX/TX have WiFi, then it is ESP based.

 !!! note "NOTE"
     If you are planning to use 915/868MHz, note that the data rate will be significantly slower than on 2.4GHz.
 This will result in especially slow parameter downloading, and with 200Hz packet rate at 915MHz, it takes about 2.5 minutes to pull parameters.